-In plain ISWIM, a programmer can only express the idea of signaling an error by writing down an erroneous expression like $(/ \lceil 1 \rceil \lceil 0 \rceil)$ .
+In plain ISWIM, a programmer can only express the idea of signaling an error by writing down an erroneous expression like (add1 $\lambda y.y$ ).
 We would like instead a linguistic tool for programmers to express error termination directly.
 We solve this problem by adding error constructs to the syntax of ISWIM.
 In the extended language a programmer can explicitly write down err with the intention that the evaluation of err terminates the execution of the program.
 We treat this extended version of ISWIM in the first section of this chapter.

-Once a language contains constructs for signaling errors it is also natural to add constructs that detect whether an error occurred during the evaluation of a subprogram such that the program can take remedial action.
-These constructs are highly desirable in practice and are provided by many programming languages.
-Indeed, these constructs are often used to exit from loops once the result has been detected or to implement some form of backtracking.
-After examining errors and error handlers, we take a brief look at simple control constructs like try and fail, and Lisp's catch and throw.
+When a language contains constructs for signaling errors, it is also natural to add constructs that detect whether an error occurred during the evaluation of a subprogram such that the program can take remedial action.
+These exception-handling constructs are highly desirable in practice and are provided by many programming languages.
+Besides handling unpreventable errors, exception-handling can be used to exit from loops once the result has been detected, or to implement some form of backtracking.
+In the second and later sections, we examine a variety of exception handling mechanisms.